 Here is one of my little guys playing with me using his own PECS book to make his requests!

 I also wanted to make a paper activity that I could use with my students and possibly send home for practice in describing too.
-I made Requesting Big and Little Fish by Color.
+I made Requesting by Color and Size.

-Anyway, back to the activity.
 These are simple pages that have sentence strips at the top.
 Students can place their color and size icons onto the sentence strip and then request using verbalizations.
-If you have non-verbal students who are exclusively using their PECS books, you can simply cut out the icons and place them in/on their book.
+If you have students who are exclusively using their PECS books, you can simply cut out the icons and place them in/on their book.
+You could also incorporate use of a core board into this activity.

-I have really enjoyed using this activity with my students who have ASD.
+I have really enjoyed using this activity with my students.
 I love that they can take something home with them to use at home too!